Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Complex reflection groups and their braid groups

 The combinatorics of a real reflection group is to a great extent governed by its reflection arrangement $\mathcal{A}_W=\bigcup H$ which decomposes the ambient space into chambers.
-In the complex case, where such a decomposition cannot exist, it is often more effective to look at the quotient $W\setminus \mathcal{A}_W$.
+In the complex case, where a chamber decomposition does not exist, it is often more effective to look at the quotient $W\setminus \mathcal{A}_W$.
 The latter is in fact a variety (another consequence of GIT) which we call the { discriminant hypersurface} $\mathcal{H}$ of $W$.
-It is the zero set of a single polynomial in the $f_i$'s, which we denote $\Delta(W,{\bm f})$, and which we also call the {\it discriminant} of $W$.
-Its structure defines a criterion for being well-generated, which from now on will serve as our main assumption on $W$:
+It is the zero set of a single polynomial in the fundamental invariants $f_i$'s, which we denote $\Delta(W,{\bm f})$, and which we also call the {\it discriminant} of $W$.
+Given a choice of linear forms $\alpha_H$ that define the hyperplanes $H\in\mathcal{A}_W$, the discriminant of $W$ is given as follows:

+where $e_H$ is the order of the cyclic group $W_H$ (and $e_H=2$ always for real $W$).
+The right hand side of \eqref{eq:discr_prod_aH_eH} is $W$-invariant, so that the left hand side is indeed a polynomial in the $f_i$.
+Now, its particular structure as a polynomial in the $f_i$ defines a criterion for being well-generated, which from now on will serve as our main assumption on $W$:

-\begin{prop}\cites[for real $W$ see][Sec.~3]{saito-on-a-linear-structure}[for the general case][Thm.~2.4]{bes-kpi1} Let $W$ be an irreducible complex reflection group.
+\begin{prop}[{for real $W$ see Sec.~3 of \cite{saito-on-a-linear-structure}, for the general case see Thm.~2.4 of \cite{bes-kpi1}}] \ Let $W$ be an irreducible complex reflection group.
 Then $W$ is well-generated if and only if for any system of basic invariants ${\bm f}$, we have that $\Delta(W,{\bm f})$, viewed as a polynomial in the highest degree invariant $f_n$, is {\bf monic and of degree ${\bm n}$}.
-We can further express it as: where $\alpha_i\in\CC[f_1,\cdots,f_{n-1}]$, $i=2\cdots n$, are quasi-homogeneous polynomials of weighted degree $\op{deg}(\alpha_i)=hi$. \end{prop}
+In that case, we can further reduce it to: where $\alpha_i\in\CC[f_1,\cdots,f_{n-1}]$, are quasi-homogeneous polynomials of weighted degree $\op{deg}(\alpha_i)=hi$. \end{prop}

-\begin{remark} The significance of the short exact sequence~\eqref{EQ:1PBW1} is, then, that it realizes the complex reflection group $W$ as the group of deck transformations of a particularly nice covering map $\rho:V^{\op{reg}}\rightarrow W\setminus V^{\op{reg}}$.
-One which is given by explicitly known polynomials (eq.~\ref{Eq: quotient map rho}), and whose base space and cover space are complements of easily computable varieties. \end{remark}
+\begin{remark} The significance of the short exact sequence~\eqref{EQ:1PBW1} is that it realizes the complex reflection group $W$ as the group of deck transformations of a particularly nice covering map $\rho:V^{\op{reg}}\rightarrow W\setminus V^{\op{reg}}$.
+Indeed, the covering $\rho$ is given by explicitly known polynomials (eq.~\ref{Eq: quotient map rho}) and its base space and cover space are complements of easily computable varieties. \end{remark}